 Nicholas Hirshon, William Paterson University

-Nicholas Hirshon, co-coordinator and AEJMC History Division Representative, is a professor of communication at William Paterson University.
+Nicholas Hirshon, the conference’s representative for the AEJMC History Division, is an assistant professor of communication at William Paterson University in New Jersey.
 Dr. Hirshon received his Ph.D. from Ohio University.
 He teaches undergraduate courses in reporting and research methods, and he is the faculty adviser of the campus chapter of the Society of Professional Journalists.
-Previously, Hirshon was a reporter for six years for the New York Daily News, and his work has also appeared in The New York Times, The Wall Street Journal, and The Hockey News.
+Previously, Hirshon was a reporter for six years for the New York Daily News, and his work also appeared in The New York Times, The Wall Street Journal, and The Hockey News.
 He has published two books, Images of America: Nassau Veterans Memorial Coliseum (2010) and Images of America: Forest Hills (2013), and he is currently working on his third book, We Want Fish Sticks!
 Furor, Fraud, and the Frozen-Dinner Logo of the New York Islanders, to be published by the University of Nebraska Press in 2019.

 Brooke Kroeger, New York University

 Brooke Kroeger, co-coordinator and AJHA Representative, is a professor of journalism at New York University.
 Professor Kroeger directs NYU Journalism’s graduate Global and Joint Program Studies.
 She was department chair from 2005 to 2011 and the Arthur L. Carter Journalism Institute’s inaugural director.
 Her forthcoming book, The Suffragents, will be published in 2017.
 She is also the author of Undercover Reporting: The Truth About Deception (2012), Passing: When People Can’t Be Who They Are (2003), Fannie: The Talent for Success of Writer Fannie Hurst (1999), and Nellie Bly: Daredevil, Reporter, Feminist (1994).